 Longer grass takes in more sunlight, which creates a deeper root system and makes the grass better suited to survive droughts, insects and disease.
 It also makes it more difficult for weeds to grow.
 2 1/2 to 3 1/2 inches would be a good grass height, and that’s just an inch higher than what most people normally cut at.

 You can also help your lawn by recycling the clippings, just let them fall back on the grass rather than into a bag.
 Grass clippings will decompose and become a natural fertilizer.

 Watering your lawn correctly and with the right frequency will ensure it’s healthy and stays strong, particularly during the dry season.

 Your lawn’s watering needs depends on the type of grass you have, the soil and how much rainfall you get.

 But, there are still good watering practices you can follow to get the most of out it.
 Watering should be done only when the lawn really needs it; watering too often and with too little water trains the roots to stay close to the surface, with no way to get moisture during dry periods.

 When watering, you should focus on slow and deep watering, which will train the roots down.
 Try to utilize a trickling water method, soaking the lawn slowly and completely.

 The best time to water is early in the morning, to reduce irrigation.
 When your lawn needs watering, it will have a blue-gray tint and older blades will begin to curl.
 Also, footprints will stay on for longer than usual.
 If the grass doesn’t “spring back to life” after removing your foot, but takes a few seconds to lift up, it’s time to water.

-By following these simple steps, you can have a lawn that stays green and healthy all year.
+By following these simple steps to Southern California lawn care, you can have a lawn that stays green and healthy all year.
 If you have any other questions about your lawn or wish to speak with a designer, simply fill out our instant estimate form or give us a call at: 818.244.4000.